Prototype: Definition, challenges and explanations

 What is a Prototype?

 A prototype is a preliminary representation of a product, often in the form of a mock-up or functional model.
-It may be a simplified version that allows the main features to be visualized and tested before final production.
+It can be a simplified version that allows the main functionalities to be visualized and tested before final realization.

-In UX/UI design, prototypes are used to bring ideas to life, simulate interactions, and gather user feedback to improve the overall experience.
+In UX/UI design, the prototype is used to concretize ideas, simulate interactions and collect user feedback to improve the overall experience.

-This tool is used at a key stage in the creative process, between the design and production phases, facilitating adjustments before full development.
+This tool is located at a key stage in the creative process, between the design and production phases, facilitating adjustments before full development.

-Using a prototype allows you to anticipate usability and interface issues before committing significant resources to development.
+Using a prototype allows us to anticipate usability and interface issues before devoting significant resources to development.
 This reduces risk and optimizes return on investment.

-The prototype also promotes better communication between design and development teams and stakeholders by providing a visual and interactive understanding of the features.
+The prototype also fosters better communication between design, development and stakeholder teams, by providing a visual and interactive understanding of functionality.

-It facilitates the validation of concepts with end users through tests that identify areas for improvement, making the final product more suited to their needs.
+It facilitates the validation of concepts with end-users through tests that identify areas for improvement, making the final product more fit for purpose.

-The creation of a prototype generally begins with defining the objectives and features to be tested.
-Based on wireframes or sketches, the prototype is developed at different levels of fidelity, namely low, medium, or high fidelity.
+The creation of a prototype generally begins with the definition of the objectives and functionalities to be tested.
+Based on wireframes or sketches, the prototype is developed at different levels of fidelity, namely low, medium or high fidelity.

-A low-fidelity prototype could be a paper drawing or storyboard, while a high-fidelity prototype is an interactive mock-up that closely resembles the final product, sometimes created using specialized tools.
+A low-fidelity prototype might be a paper drawing or storyboard, while a high-fidelity prototype is an interactive mock-up close to the final product, sometimes produced with specialized tools.

-Once completed, the prototype undergoes user testing sessions or internal reviews to gather feedback.
-This data feeds into an iterative improvement process before going into production.
+Once completed, the prototype is subjected to user test sessions or internal reviews to gather feedback.
+This data feeds into an iterative process of improvement before it goes into production.

 What are the advantages and disadvantages of the Prototype?